Contents

 Similarly, let’s say you purchase the same/similar items from two different vendors at two different price points.

-You can standardize the vendor and item by centralizing the purchasing process that could drive potential cost savings.
+You can standardize the vendor and item by centralizing the purchasing process, which could drive potential cost savings.

 Let’s take the example of gloves.